OS-SFT/06-COLLABORATORS-PARTNERS/README.md

 ## Becoming a Collaborator or Partner - No Fees
 For the moment, we are keeping it simple, with no fees and with candidate c ollaborator or partners assessed for membership based on the value they may bring to the project.

-### To explore becoming a partner, contact [Johnny Mattimore](https://www.linkedin.com/in/johnny-d-mattimore-082969136/).
+### To explore becoming a collaborator or partner, contact [Johnny Mattimore](https://www.linkedin.com/in/johnny-d-mattimore-082969136/).

 ## Types of Collaborators & Partners
-Each Collaboratos or Partner has a team, found on [TEAMS](https://github.com/orgs/FD-SustainableFinance/teams), which is classified as follows:
+Each Collaborator or Partner has a team, found on [TEAMS](https://github.com/orgs/FD-SustainableFinance/teams), which is classified as follows:

 | Types | Description |
 | ------------- | ----------- |